A look at how provinces plan to emerge from COVID-19 shutdown

 Among the other activities allowed to go ahead are casinos and bingo halls, community halls, instrumental concerts, massage, acupuncture and reflexology, artificial tanning and summer schools.

-The 50 per cent capacity for campgrounds is being lifted.
-And all sites are to open for reservations by the end of the month.
+The 50 per cent capacity for campgrounds has been lifted, and all sites are to open for reservations by the end of the month.

 There is no cap on people attending worship services as long as they physically distance and practise proper hand-washing and other hygiene protocols.